maggiesherwin/daea/instructions/maggie-fail-log.md

 Another interesting to add would have been something to show the effects of radiation in these sites, perhaps with a colour or new layer in the map.
 This would help readers not only see where the sites are, but also the effect that they leave even after being closed down.

+### Editing other pages
+One last thing I did in this project was to help my group partners by taking the time to edit their pages, and sometimes also add another image to break up the text.
+I did this mainly because it is always helpful to have someone be able to come in and edit your work.
+Much of what I did was fixing grammar and small issues in order to make the text more readable.
+I also rearranged some content, so that the content actually matched the sub-headings.